We've independently reviewed this article to make sure it's as accurate as we can make it.

-Luckily, you’ve come to the right place to solve this issue.
+Luckily, you’ve come to the right place for answers.

 Read on to get rid of the unpleasant odor!

-Why trust us?
-This article was written in collaboration with James Blackford, our appliance repair expert.
-James has over 16 years of experience as an appliance technician, works as a Master Technician for SquareTrade, and runs his own appliance repair company.
+James is one of our resident appliance experts, with over 16 years of experience.
+He currently works as a Master Technician for SquareTrade, and runs his own appliance repair business.

 #1 Run a Dishwasher Cleaner